 Rare 1939 Nickel Error List

-The 1939 Jefferson nickel series includes several documented die variety errors.
-These errors range from doubled die obverses and reverses to rare quadrupled die varieties.
-Unlike intentional die pairings such as Reverse of 1938 and Reverse of 1940, these errors occurred unintentionally during die manufacturing when hub impressions were misaligned or repeated.
+The 1939 Jefferson nickel series includes several documented die variety errors and mechanical minting mistakes.
+These errors range from doubled die reverses and obverses to quadrupled die varieties and off-center strikes.
+Unlike intentional die pairings, these errors occurred accidentally during die manufacturing or the striking process.

 1939 Doubled Monticello

-The 1939 Doubled Monticello is one of only three major doubled die varieties in the entire circulation strike Jefferson nickel series and the most pronounced of the three.
+The 1939 Doubled Monticello is one of only three major doubled die varieties in the entire circulation strike Jefferson nickel series — and the most dramatic of the three.
+The other two are the 1943 Doubled Die Obverse and the 1945 Doubled Die Reverse.

 1939 Doubled Monticello Price/Grade Chart